perryb3693/twoge_k8s/README.md

     app: postgres
   type: ClusterIP
   ports:
     - port: 5432                            #Sets port to run the postgres application
 ```

-edit twoge application deployment yaml file to include database environment variable and use new image
+Edit the Twoge application deployment YAML file to include the specified database environment variables and update the docker image
 ```
 apiVersion: apps/v1
 kind: Deployment
 metadata:
   name: twoge-dep                           #name of the deployment. this name will become the basis for the replicasets and pods which are created later
 spec:
   selector:                                 #defines how the created replicaset finds which Pods to manage
     matchLabels:
       app: twoge-web
   replicas: 3                               #the deployment creates a replicaset that creates the specified number of replicated pods in the background
   template:
     metadata:
       labels:                               #attach labels to replicaset pods for organization
         app: twoge-web
     spec:
       containers:                           #indicates that the pods will run one container with the specified name and image from dockerhub
         - name: twoge-webserver             #name of the replicaset containers
           image:  perryb3693/twoge:2.0.0    #image used by the replicaset contaienrs
           ports:
             - containerPort: 80
           livenessProbe: